michjans/routegen/README.md

   - Maximize button of google maps
   - Increased maximum resolution of google map to 8K
   - Default output container format of video files now mp4 (instead of avi)
+  - Default output container for movies now mp4 (in case of ffmpeg generator)
+  - Default output frame images now png instead of bmp (in case of ffmpeg generator)
+  - Added map and route status indicators (icons) in status bar

 ## Technical details